 A guided walking tour

-Walking is the best way to tour any city because a place is not made up of the monuments that appear on a map, but of the narrow streets that connect them and the establishments that you find on your way to them.
+Walking is the best way to get around any city because a place is not made up of the monuments that appear on a map, but of the narrow streets that connect them and the establishments that you find on your way to them.
 The true essence of the city is discovered by walking and with a guided walking tour you will also have the opportunity to learn about the legends and stories surrounding those statues and palaces you focus on with your camera.

-For me, a guided tour is one of the best experiences you can have in any city; if you want to learn more about the available options you can check this other article: Day Trips and Excursions from Budapest.
+For me, a guided tour is one of the best experiences you can have in any city; if you want to learn about the available options you can check this other article: Day Trips and Excursions from Budapest.

 Tourist bus ride

 A ride on the tourist bus.
 From the Danube you will see all the monuments of the city located on the banks of the river, but there are others that are just as significant and are in the interior of the city.
-The tourist bus is an ideal way to shorten distances and get a different perspective of Budapest.
-There are many different options and it is worth to take them into account, that is why I have written this other guide about Hop on Hop off Bus Tours that may interest you.
+The tourist bus is an ideal way to shorten distances and have a different perspective of Budapest.
+There are many different options and it is worth to take them into account, that is why I have written this other guide about Budapest Hop on Hop off Bus Tours that may interest you.

 Frequently asked questions